The Bachelor of Human Services is a three-year course, available both full time and part time.

 Course Structure

 The Bachelor of Human Services consists of 24 units – 16 core units and 8 specialisation units.
-The core units consist of 2 Christian Studies units and 14 Professional Studies units, while the specialisation units consist of 4 discipline-specific units and 4 units in either a practicum stream or a coursework stream.
+The core units consist of 2 Christian Studies units and 14 Professional Studies units, while the specialisation units consist of 4 discipline-specific units and 4 CPS in either a practicum stream or a coursework stream.

 In planning their courses, students must consult the Social Sciences Courses Guide for information regarding course rules and requirements, including unit prerequisite requirements.